 Author and educator J. Stuart Hunter became an Honorary member in 1998.
 Philip B. Crosby achieved Honorary membership in 2001.
 He is legendary for promoting the concept of "zero defects," and for defining quality as conformance to requirements.
 The next addition was Dr. Lloyd S. Nelson (2003), the founding editor of the Journal of Quality Technology and long-time author of the journal's "Technical Aids" feature.

-Dr. Douglas C. Montgomery achieved ASQ Honorary membership in November 2013 being recognized for his multifaceted contributions to the science of quality and to the quality profession through leadership, books, research papers, teaching, consulting and editorial work.
-Dr. Montogomery is also known for his far-reaching global impact books and papers on regression analysis, designed experimentation, process monitoring and control, engineering statistics and response surface methods.
+Dr. Douglas C. Montgomery achieved ASQ Honorary membership in November 2013, being recognized for his multifaceted contributions to the science of quality and to the quality profession through leadership, books, research papers, teaching, consulting, and editorial work.
+Dr. Montgomery is also known for his far-reaching global impact books and papers on regression analysis, designed experimentation, process monitoring and control, engineering statistics, and response surface methods.

 Dr. Noriaki Kano joined his esteemed colleagues as an honorary member in November 2014.
 Dr. Kano was recognized for exceptionally meritorious and distinguished service to the global quality community through his teaching, coaching, consulting and promoting the methods of Japanese Total Quality Management and his invention and dissemination of the theory of Attractive Quality as a mental model for defining the customer-centered orientation to quality performance.

-Also added to the roll in 2014 was Sr. Mary Jean Ryan.
-Sr. May Jean was best known for her long-term inspirational leadership and unselfish sharing of distinguished contributions to the profession by significantly extending the reach of quality into healthcare and living a role model life that demonstrates the heart of quality in service to mankind.
+Also added to the roll in 2014 was Sister Mary Jean Ryan.
+Ryan was best known for her long-term inspirational leadership and unselfish sharing of distinguished contributions to the profession by significantly extending the reach of quality into healthcare and living a role model life that demonstrates the heart of quality in service to mankind.